Verizon outage blamed on fiber issue, services returning to normal - NewsBreak

 At around 4:15 p.m.
 CT, Verizon Support told one Fresno, California-area customer on Twitter they were “aware some customers … may be experiencing issues and our network teams are looking into this.”

-In another tweet , Verizon Support noted there was “an issue impacting voice calls for some Verizon customers.”Auburn Police urge safety after rideshare driver charged with raping customer
+In another tweet , Verizon Support noted there was “an issue impacting voice calls for some Verizon customers.”Student debt to be erased for 40K borrowers, 3.6M brought closer to cancelation: Here’s why

 “Our engineers are engaged, and we are working quickly to identify and solve the issue.”